Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 3 (2)

 During expiration, relaxation of the diaphragm and external intercostals

-D. flattens the floor of the thoracic cavity.
+D. increases the pressure in the thoracic cavity.

 E. increases the volume of the thoracic cavity.